GMC Canyon Insurance Rates

 Rates are averaged for all GMC Canyon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a GMC Canyon requires avoiding accidents and claims, having a good credit history, not filing small claims, and deciding if full coverage is necessary.
-Invest the time to compare rates every time your policy renews by getting quotes from direct insurance companies like Progressive and GEICO, and also from local exclusive and independent agents.
+Finding better rates on GMC Canyon insurance consists of having a decent driving record, having a good credit score, paying for small claims out-of-pocket, and possibly raising deductibles.
+Invest time comparing rates every time your policy renews by requesting quotes from direct insurance companies, and also from your local independent and exclusive agents.

-The points below are a brief review of the information presented in the illustrations above.
+The following items are a recap of the information covered in the charts and tables above.

-- Insureds who may need increased liability limits will pay around $520 annually to increase from a low limit to 250/500 limits
+- Drivers who may need additional liability coverage will pay around $520 annually to raise from 30/60 bodily injury limits to a 250/500 level

 Rate Tables and Charts